 The Company is incorporated in England & Wales under the Companies Act 2006.
-The address of the registered office is given at the front of the report.
+The address of the registered office is given on page 1.

 The nature of the Group's operations and principal activities are set out in the Directors' Report.